Scott Eggers

 Scott’s sports representations include:

-• The National Hockey League, in litigation against a former owner of the Phoenix Coyotes for breach of his league agreements.
+• The National Hockey League, in pursuing litigation against a former owner of the Phoenix Coyotes for breach of his league agreements.

 • The National Hockey League and the Columbus Blue Jackets, in an international arbitration against the Russian Ice Hockey Federation involving a Russian ice hockey player who was claimed to be in the Russian armed forces and thus ineligible to play in the NHL.